-Of course you can try to recruit candidates yourself by trolling on social media.
+Of course, you can try to recruit candidates yourself by using social media.
 But don’t kid yourself: to do this well is going to take lots of your time, and your time is money.

 2. Exceptional People Are the Key

 While every business benefits greatly from having good people, the importance of having above-average people in a fast-growth business can’t be overemphasized.